-This study relied on experiences of government agencies, civil society organizations, people's organizations, and corporate foundations, as expressed in print or during interviews.
-However, there is only one organization that has been identified as having adapted a similar model to that presented in this paper.
+This study relied on experiences of government agencies, civil society organizations, POs, and corporate foundations, as expressed in print or during interviews.
+There is only one organization however that has been identified to have adapted a similar model as presented in this paper.
 But even an organization such as SIBAT looks at the community's capacity to pay as a pre-requisite to entry.
 They look for communities with regular sources of income so that there is always cash available to pay for the electricity.
-Consequently, there may need to be a pilot project aimed at the BOP that would be properly documented with parameters identified and results measured, so that it may be replicated in other communities.
+Consequently, there may need to be a pilot project aimed at the BOP that would be properly documented, parameters identified, and results measured so that it may be replicated in other communities.